St. Brides Major, Southerndown & Ogmore-by-Sea Community Website

-Membership is open to anyone who is interested and, with grants from local government bodies, membership fees are kept to a minimum.
-New members are always welcome and arrangements for transport from St. Brides Major and Ogmore-by-Sea and Southerndown may be possible.
+By 2011 these quite informal social occasions were once again held in All Saints Church, Southerndown, starting at 1.45 pm and finishing by 3.30 pm.
+The management committee, elected annually, organised a programme of talks and other activities.
+Membership was open to anyone who was interested and, with grants from local government bodies, membership fees were kept to a minimum.
+New members were always welcome and arrangements for transport from St. Brides Major and Ogmore-by-Sea and Southerndown was possible.

 Guests have spoken about, given demonstrations or shown slides/photographs on a variety of topics: